rubyforgood/rubyforgood.org--old/attend.md

 ###### Registering

-Public registration opens on July 13, 2020!
+Public registration for our 2020 Fall Event is now closed!

 <!--Tickets go on sale April 4, 2016.